tomlinsonk/civ6hof/README.md

 Features:
 - Store and display your victories
-- See a real-time stream of other victories
+- See a real-time stream of all public victories
 - Choose whether to make your victories public or private
 - Secure authentication and data storage with Google